 Sec.
 13. (a) An investor-owned electing utility shall submit the following information:

-(1) Capitalization and capitalization ratios at the end of the test year and at the end of the year beginning twelve (12) months prior to the test year, respectively, including the following information:
+(1) Capitalization and capitalization ratios at the end of the historical test yearperiod or base period and at the end of the year beginning twelve (12) months prior to the historical test year, respectivelyperiod or base period, including the following information:

-(A) Year-end interest coverage ratios for the test year and the year ended twelve (12) months prior to the end of the test year and a pro forma interest coverage under the rates proposed by the utility.
+(A) Year-end interest coverage ratios for the historical test yearperiod or base period and the year ended twelve (12) months prior to the end of the historical test yearperiod or base period and a pro forma interest coverage under the rates proposed by the utility.

-(B) Year-end preferred stock dividend coverage ratios for the test year and the year ended twelve (12) months prior to the end of the test year.
+(B) Year-end preferred stock dividend coverage ratios for the historical test yearperiod or base period and the year ended twelve (12) months prior to the end of the historical test yearperiod or base period.

 (C) The supporting calculations for the information described in clauses (A) and (B).